claycantrell/LLMQualitativeCoder/README.md

 - **Automated Parsing:** Breaks down large texts into smaller meaning units for coding based on specifications in LLM user prompt.
 - **Deductive and Inductive Coding:** Offers both predefined (deductive) and emergent (inductive) coding approaches.
 - **Customizable Configuration:** Config files allow for customization of batch size, context size, and LLM provider/model for coding taks.
+- **Web Interface:** A modern React-based UI for uploading files, running the pipeline, and managing results.

 ## 2. Installation & Setup
 ### Using Poetry